zerotrickpony/helloelectron/README.md

    the render process.)
 2. Create a class in that file which extends BaseElectronTest
 3. Add the line "new YourTest();" at the bottom of that file
+4. (Optional) if your test needs a clean copy of test/data, or if it needs custom argv, you can configure that in `test/testconfig.json`.
 4. Note that the tests run immediately, but you may want to wait for your app finish its own notion of startup / setup / readiness before your test runs.
 One way to do this is to start the test with a `"await waitFor(someGuiElementToAppear)"` type statement.